Kabir (teacher): History

-According to the Afar locals in Afambo a Harari Muslim scholar by the name Kabir Hamza arrived into the region, and introduced Hanafi legal school into Aussa his descendants today are known as "Kabirtu" and identify as Harla.
+A son of a Kabir named Abbas briefly ruled the Imamate of Aussa in 1585.
+According to the Afar locals in Afambo, a Harari Muslim scholar by the name of Kabir Hamza arrived in the region and introduced the Hanafi legal school to Aussa.
+His descendants today are known as "Kabirtu" and identify as Harla.
 Kabirtu in Afar trace their lineage to the Walasma dynasty.
 Kabir Hamza Mahmud al-Awsiyyi a Harla clan affiliate was known as the scholar of Aussa.